 You’ll find Madrid is a fun and lively city that is steeped in art and culture, has great weather, a buzzing nightlife, a second to none healthcare system in Spain, a well-connected transport system, and plenty of job opportunities at international companies.
 And while all this sounds amazing, how do you decide which are the best neighborhoods in Madrid?

 Madrid has 21 districts and over 100 neighborhoods.
 To help you narrow down your new home, we’re sharing the top 8 neighborhoods in Madrid that are better suited to expats with different lifestyles.

 The best neighborhoods in Madrid are concentrated in the centre as most new expats prefer living near the centre to the suburbs.

-This isn’t surprising as the centre offers better public transport (domestically and internationally), international job opportunities, educational institutes for English speakers, and a bigger expat network.
+This isn’t surprising as the centre offers better public transport (domestically and internationally), job opportunities, educational institutes for English speakers, and a bigger expat network.

 So when it comes to Madrid’ best neighborhoods, we’re looking at the Centro district along with Retiro, Chamberí and Salamanca.
 Centro itself has several of Madrid’s best neighborhoods– Sol, Malasaña, Chueca, La Latina, and Lavapiés.

 Sol is perfect for those who’re in Madrid for a short while and/or want to be in the middle of all the action.
 You’ll have everything at your fingertips…including high rent.